siduction/sidu-manual/data/en/0315-part-lvm_en.md

    vgdisplay vulcan
    ~~~

-4. Creating a logical volume
+4. Creating a logical volume [LV]

-   At this point you have to decide how big the *logical volume* should be at the beginning.
+   At this point you have to decide how big the LV should be at the beginning.
 One advantage of LVM is the ability to adjust the size without rebooting.

-   In our example, we want a 300GB volume named *spock* inside the volume group named *vulcan*:
+   In our example, we want a 300GB LV named *spock* inside the VG named *vulcan*:

    ~~~
    lvcreate -n spock --size 300g vulcan
    ~~~

-5. Formatting the logical volume
+5. Formatting the LV

    Please be patient, this process may take some time: